wooorm/dioscuri/readme.md

 ###### Example

-Say we have a markdown document, `example.md`:
+Say we have a markdown document `example.md`:

 ````markdown
 # Hello, world!